This is one of the first dishes I cooked when I was studying. The orange butter is my adaptation of the original dish.–José Pizarro

 LC Boozy Bananas In No Time Note

-A riff on a Southern classic, these boozy bananas take their citrusy lilt from orange juice simmered to a syrup, their sweet richness from a spoonful of coconut cream.
-Though honestly, next time we have a craving that just can’t wait, we may do without the reduced orange juice ingredient, simply in the interest of saving time.
+A riff on a Southern classic, these boozy bananas take their sweet richness from a spoonful of coconut cream and their unexpectedly citrusy lilt from orange juice simmered to a syrup.
+(Though next time you have a hankering that just can’t wait, you could probably do without the reduced juice, simply in the interest of saving time.)

 Pan-Fried Bananas with Brandy Recipe